s5k6/semaphore/sem/sem.markdown

     increases by one if no value is given.

 `-q`
-  ~ Query semaphore value.
-Note, that it is *not* save to rely on
+  ~ Query semaphore value, before performing any wait/post operation.
-    this information, since it may be outdated by the time of printing.
-Do not use this unless for debugging purposes!
+    Note, that it is *not* save to rely on this information, since it may be outdated by the time of printing.
+Do not use this unless for getting a rough idea while debugging!

 `-E ‹offset›`
   ~ offset sem's exit codes by ‹offset›, but leave exit codes from the